ibm-cloud-docs/Cloudant/transaction-engine/overview-te.md

 The key features that {{site.data.keyword.cloudant_short_notm}} on the new Transaction Engine architecture provides are the following:

 - In-region strong consistency - An application can safely read its own writes and can operate conflict-free with in-region writes. {{site.data.keyword.cloudant_short_notm}} "Classic" is eventually consistent, and an application may see old values of data for a small period after updates. {{site.data.keyword.cloudant_short_notm}} on Transaction Engine is guaranteed not to happen -- once Cloudant acknowledges a write, within a region no reader will ever see the old value when reading a document.
-- Synchronous secondary index building: {{site.data.keyword.cloudant_short_notm}} Query indexes are updated in the same database transaction as write operations.
+- Synchronous secondary index building - {{site.data.keyword.cloudant_short_notm}} Query indexes are updated in the same database transaction as write operations.
 Therefore, just as for documents, a reader of {{site.data.keyword.cloudant_short_notm}} Query indexes will never see an old value.
 - Data durability - The new architecture maintains all data being stored in triplicate, data stored across a region's availability zones where available.
 - Provisioned throughput capacity: Provision the capacity, based only on the read and write capacities (i.e. reads and writes per second) that your application needs.
 Scale up and down using the API as required.
 Global queries now scale with the read capacity.
 - Scalability - Global queries and data volumes scale linearly.
 Database sharding is automatic.
 - Cost - Store 4X the amount of data and perform upwards of 20X the amount of global queries at the same cost as in Classic.
-- In-database encryption - {{site.data.keyword.cloudant_short_notm}} on Transaction Engine adds additional native in-database encryptionin addition to storage volume encryption.
+- In-database encryption - {{site.data.keyword.cloudant_short_notm}} on Transaction Engine adds additional native in-database encryption in addition to storage volume encryption.
 Data values are encrypted both in primary data and indexed data within the database, with a unique encryption key per database.
 - Database recovery - API's are provided to allow database-level recovery for accidental deletions within a time window.

 Now, we further elaborate on the benefits of using {{site.data.keyword.cloudant_short_notm}} on the new Transaction Engine architecture.